teamfacex/AndroidofflineFaceRecSDK/README.md

 ```
 faceRecongintion.FaceRegistrtion(),  faceRecongintion.FaceSearch(); creates a fragment, so it needs a view to bind the fragment.
-Pass in the id of the fragment container using the liveness constructor.
+Pass in the id of the fragment container using the FaceRecongintion constructor.
 eg: fragment_holder